-Winning the Fuller Challenge requires more than a stand-alone innovation that focuses on one aspect of a system failure.
-BFI looks for holistic strategies that demonstrate a clear grasp of the big-picture dynamics influencing successful interventions.
-If a proposal emphasizes a new design, material, process, service, tool or technology, it is essential that it be part of an integrated strategy that deals effectively with key social, environmental and economic factors.
+Winning the Fuller Challenge requires more than a stand-alone idea or innovation.
+BFI looks for whole-system solutions that both demonstrate a clear grasp of the ‘big-picture’ and focus on a well-defined need of critical importance.
+If, for example, your proposal emphasizes a new design, material, process, service, tool or technology, it is essential that it be part of an integrated strategy that simultaneously addresses key social, environmental, and economic factors.

 Entries must meet the following criteria:

 - Visionary – put forth an original idea or synthesize existing ideas into a new strategy that creatively addresses a critical need

 - Comprehensive – apply a whole-system approach to all facets of the design and implementation process and aim to simultaneously address multiple goals, requirements and conditions

 - Anticipatory – factor in critical future trends and needs as well as the projected impacts of a project’s implementation in the short and long term

 - Ecologically Responsible – reflect nature’s underlying principles while enhancing the Earth’s life support systems

 - Feasible – an demonstrate proof of concept, and relies on existing technology and/or provable science; have a solid team and/or demonstrate a convincing capacity to implement the project